Supreme Court blocks part of Florida's immigration law

 The high court's action came in a one sentence order, without any elaboration and without any noted dissents.

-Florida Gov. Ron DeSantis signed the state legislation into law in February, and just two months later the law made national headlines when Florida's Highway Patrol arrested Juan Carlos Lopez-Garcia, an American-born U.S. citizen, for crossing into the state from Georgia.
-Lopez-Garcia was detained for 24 hours before his release.
+Florida Gov. Ron DeSantis signed the state legislation into law in February, and just two months later the law made national headlines when Florida's highway patrol arrested Juan Carlos Lopez Gomez, an American-born U.S. citizen, for crossing into the state from Georgia.
+Lopez Gomez was detained for 24 hours before his release.

 Immigrant rights organizations and undocumented immigrants sued, arguing that the new Florida law conflicted with federal immigration law, and under longstanding Supreme Court precedent, states must bow to federal law in the event of such conflicts.